WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 For agents, that's a low-quality signal.
 For reviewers, it creates cognitive overload.[^ChameleonIDE]

-What agentic loops/workflows need, are compilers and interpreters that behave like **verification oracles**.
+What agentic loops/workflows need are compilers and interpreters that behave like **verification oracles**.
 These include structured diagnostics (machine-readable), stable error IDs and deterministic ordering, precise provenance ("this constraint came from this rule and this span"), reduced/minimal **unsatisfiable cores** (the smallest inconsistency witness), and actionable "fix-its" (edits with rationale).[^ClangExpressiveDiagnostics][^GCCDiagnosticsGuidelines]

 Why unsat cores matter is simple.